Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 You can also compare the
-[example environments](Learning-Environment-Examples.md) to the corresponding sections of the `config/trainer_config.yaml` file for each example to see how the hyperparameters and other configuration variables have been changed from the defaults.
+[example environments](Learning-Environment-Examples.md) to the corresponding files in the `config/ppo/` file for each example to see how the hyperparameters and other configuration variables have been changed from environment to environment.